HEIG-VD-WEB/web-course/docs/practical-works/practical-work-2/index.md

 ## Submission

-The deadline is the Wednesday 22 November 2023 at 22h00.
+The deadline is the 6th of December 2023 at 22h00 (Wednesday)

 Any commit after the deadline will not be taken into account.
 Each day of delay will result in a penalty of -1 point on the final grade.